mriddle/mriddle/_posts/2013-01-03-Upgrading-to-Capybara-2.md

 title : Upgrading to Capybara 2
 ---

-Hello fellow code monkeys!

-Recently upgraded a Rails 3 project here at LP to [Capybara](https://github.com/jnicklas/capybara) 2 from 1.1.2.
+We recently upgraded a Rails 3 project here at LP to [Capybara](https://github.com/jnicklas/capybara) 2 from 1.1.2.
 Ran into a few minor bumps along the way which we've shared below.
 Hopefully it helps others choosing to upgrade.

 **Useful links:**